 Ayurveda originated in ancient India and is still practiced widely by the people in the Indian Sub-continent.
 Also, its followers have grown tremendously in the west and all over the world.
 The word Ayurveda literally means “Science of Life” in Sanskrit.
 Ayurveda is based on the principle of “ Tri-Dosha” or 3 humors.
 Balance of these doshas results in good health.
 Many physical, mental, and herbal aids are used to achieve a balanced state of these doshas within the body.
 Ayurveda acknowledges the universal interconnectedness and focuses on the harmony of an individual with the universe.

 This holistic therapy had been around for thousands of years.
 Aromatherapy relies mainly on the medicinal properties of plants and herbs.
 Natural oils extracted from plants are used to improve health and promote well-being.
 It has gained more recognition in recent years and is widely sought out for its natural and holistic benefits.
-Many products and aids are used to dispense and help absorb natural oils by skin like inhalers, bathing salts, diffusers to name a few.
+Many products and aids are used to dispense and help absorb natural oils by skin like inhalers, bathing salts, and diffusers to name a few.

 3. Acupuncture Holistic Therapy

 Acupuncture originated in China and is one of the most popular forms of holistic therapy used now.
 The focus is on “chi” – spiritual energy that flows through everything and everyone in the universe.
 Very fine acupuncture needles are carefully inserted at various points in the body.
-This process improves the flow of chi, spiritual energy.
+This process improves the flow of chi, and spiritual energy.
 The insertion points differ and depend on the ailment to be treated.
 Acupuncture is often used as a complementary medicine that can assist recovery.

 Massage therapy is one of the oldest holistic therapies known to mankind.
 It provides many benefits without being too invasive.
 Massage reduces stress, reduces muscle pain, reduces muscle tension, increases relaxation, and boosts immunity.
 It involves the manipulation of the soft tissues of the body.
-A varying degree of pressure is applied on muscle tendons, joints, ligaments, and skin to stretch and relax them.
-Pressure is applied by hand or small tools.
+A varying degree of pressure is applied to muscle tendons, joints, ligaments, and skin to stretch and relax them.
+Pressure is applied by hand or with small tools.
 Massage has become very popular for its healing benefits.
 It is widely offered as a complementary treatment along with standard treatment.

 Be sure to check out our upcoming blog: What is a Business Directory?